mattam82/rocq-bindings/README.md

 ## Features

-- toggleNoInit (toggles the '-noinit' flag in your coqtop.args workspace variable)
+- toggleNoInit: toggles the '-noinit' flag in your coqtop.args workspace variable and call's resets from VSCoq.
 -
 ## Requirements